 The estimated coefficients behind the impulse response functions can be used to determine how much unemployment increased due to the contractionary monetary policy during the 1992 crisis.
 The total effect can be calculated by feeding the sequence of structural residuals or monetary policy shocks from 1991:4 to 1992:3 into the impulse response functions in (2).
 The effects on unemployment over time are shown in Figure 5.
 The peak occurs during 1994:4 when 5.6 percent or slightly more than half of the Swedish unemployment was due to the contractionary monetary policy during 1991-1992.
-If the effects up to 2005:1 are accumulated and converted to number of unemployed persons and years, this implies that about 1.6 million people (1 630 372) or 35 percent of the labor force was unemployed for one year.
+If the effects up to 2005:1 are accumulated, they imply that 35 percent of the labor force was unemployed for one year.9